uutzinger/SerialUI/docs/Supplementalinstructions.md

 ## Supplemental Instructions

 ### Use in Conjunction with Arduino IDE
-- Click close serial port.
+- To program your microcontroller while this program is running, click close serial port.
 - Program the microcontroller.
+- Make sure the Arduino IDE has the Serial Monitor or Serial Plotter closed.
 - Click open serial port.

-- You can not open the serial port when it is in use by Arduino IDE serial monitor or serial plotter.
+You can not open the serial port when it is in use by Arduino IDE serial monitor or serial plotter.

 ### Issues with Microcontroller Response
 SerialUI attempts to reconnect when microcontroller is unplugged and reattached.
 Otherwise try to resolve issues in the following order: